jordigomper/react-hooks-assessment/README.md

 Near for mountains are do a little town where they are living a smalls habitants.
 They are gnoms, antisocial gnoms!
 But...
 They are great workers!

-With this App you can meet the customs and jobs theirs.
+With this App you can meet the customs and jobs of the gnoms.

 You can visit: http://gnomebook.surge.sh